dencangan/automate-with-Python/README.md

 # Automation Framework
-Functions/methods used frequently when automating tasks in Python.
-This generic framework is designed to equip the user with useful prebuilt tools when automating any process.
+The framework is designed to equip the user with pre-built functions/methods to simplify the process of automation with Python.